Skip to content

 Group of Monuments at Pattadakal (1987)

 Its nine well-preserved 7th-8th century ornate Hindu temples built during the Chaleukyan reign portray various architectural styles from Nagara to Dravidian.
-Standing as proof of Karnataka culture, the exquisite stone carvings narrating tales from Hindu mythology are a feat of craftsmanship.
+Standing as proof of Karnataka culture, the exquisite stone carvings of Pattadakal narrating tales from Hindu mythology are a feat of craftsmanship.

 Pattadakal